IsaacLouzeiro/resume/README.md

 # Welcome!

-## Here you can see about my project.
+## Here you can see a bit of my project.

 ![](https://github.com/IsaacLouzeiro/resume/blob/master/resume-gif.gif "Preview")